robertpdunn/Collab_Research/README.md

 # Collab_Research
-Collaborative repository, Robert and Cheryl
+Collaborative repository, Robert &amp; Cheryl

 Cheryl is now a collaborator

+Cheryl is making a change to line 6